3 Ways to Rebuild Your Confidence After Emotional Trauma - Hidden Treasures and Riches

 Ecclesiastes 4:9–10 reminds us that two are better than one — because when one falls, the other can help her back up.
 You were not designed to rebuild alone.

-Find at least one safe person — a trusted friend, a counselor, a community of women who share your faith — and let them witness your healing.
+Find at least one safe person — a trusted friend, a counselor, a community of women who share your faith- and let them witness your healing.
 Not to perform your recovery, but to receive the gift of being known and still celebrated.
-Being truly seen and not rejected is one of the most powerful antidotes to trauma-damaged confidence.
+Being truly seen and not rejected is one of the most powerful ways to restore trauma-damaged confidence.

-Psalm 23:3 says “He restores my soul.”
+Psalm 23:3 says, “He restores my soul.”
 Not: He restores your soul if you try hard enough.
 Not: He restores your soul once you’ve suffered enough.
 Simply — He restores.
-That is who He is.
-The God who brings back what was taken, heals what was wounded, and builds back what was broken down.
+That is who God is.
+He is the One who brings back what was taken, heals what was wounded, and builds back what was broken down.

 You are in a restoration story.
 Be patient with your process.
 Be gentle with yourself.
-And stay close to the One who is doing the restoring.
+And stay close to your Heavenly Father, the One who is doing the restoring.

 You are not who the trauma said you are.
-You are who God says you are — and He is not finished with you yet.
+You are who God says you are, a cherished, redeemed, and beloved daughter — and He is not finished with you yet.

 If you’re in a season of rebuilding, I’d love for you to join us in the Hidden Treasures Community — a safe, faith-filled space where women are doing exactly this work together.
 You don’t have to heal alone.